TritonGym

 - DSL — 12 operators specified in domain-specific languages (Gluon, TLX), evaluating the generalization of agents to new programming abstractions.

-Each operator is evaluated on multiple input shapes; correctness uses a max-absolute-error threshold of 0.01 against the PyTorch reference, and performance is the latency ratio against the oracle Triton kernel.
+Each operator is evaluated on multiple input shapes.
+Correctness uses a max-absolute-error threshold of 0.01 against the PyTorch reference; performance is the latency ratio against the oracle Triton kernel.

 Agentic Workflows